A case study of Gregory Stott & Associates, also known as CatsTax, Sydney, Australia

 I am now hardware agnostic – MYOB and Accountants Office won’t work on a mac but that now doesn’t matter at all because it’s run from a browser.

 I had been looking for a filing system for some years.
-At ATSA two years ago, I saw the Nimbus CDM (Cloud Document Management).
-After detailed review, the more I thought it was the right answer – our directory-based system sitting in the cloud.
+At ATSA a few years ago, I saw the Nimbus CDM (Cloud Document Management).
+After a detailed review, the more I thought it was the right answer – our directory-based system sitting in the cloud.

 Getting clients’ documents filed is a pain to do – getting them to sign stuff is clumsy as they have to download, print, sign, scan and upload back to us.
 Nimbus has digital document signing and it is a proper client filing system.
 This attracted me.